linode/apl-docs/docs/tutorials/tutorial-1.md

     watch helm list -Aa
     ```

-4. When the installer job has finished, go to the end of the logs
+4. When the installer job is finished, go to the end of the logs

     ```bash
     kubectl logs jobs/otomi -n default -f